FLAMEGPU/FLAMEGPU2_python_sugarscape_tutorial/README.md

 ### Ipympl backend

 Colab also has a known [bug](https://github.com/googlecolab/colabtools/issues/5425) with `ipympl` which is used for interactive plotting of the results.
-Despite being Support for `ipympl` is planned in a future release.
+Support for `ipympl` is planned in a future release.
 For now a work-around is included which requires restarting the kernel.